Continued interest lists

 Admission appeals can affect continued interest lists

 Successful appeals can affect how continued interest lists work.
-There could be more children attending or due to join the school than the published admission number.
+There could be more children attending or due to join the school than the Published Admission Number (PAN).
 So, even if a child leaves the school, there may not be a place to offer to a child on the continued interest list.

 Read our school transport pages for more information.